kiyoshi-enjo/chitr/README.md

-# chitr
+# 🖼️ chitr

-chitr — A smart terminal launcher for images, videos, and audio.
+**A smart terminal tool to open images, videos, and audio files – quickly and easily.** chitr — A smart terminal launcher for images, videos, and audio.
 Detects file type, lets you pick GUI or CLI apps, and automatically falls back if one fails.
 Pure Bash, zero dependencies.

-# 🖼️ chitr

-**A smart terminal tool to open images, videos, and audio files – quickly and easily.**

 You type the file name, and chitr figures out what kind of file it is.
 Then it opens it with the best app available.
 If that app fails, it automatically tries another one.
 No more guessing which player works.